SlimeQ/lifeviz/README.md

 - `Publish-Installer.ps1` - resolves `MSBuild.exe`, runs the publish target, and writes manifests + installer assets into `bin/Release/net9.0-windows/publish/`.
 - `deploy.ps1` - builds, publishes with an auto-generated version (so ClickOnce always sees an update), then launches the `lifeviz.application` manifest to trigger an in-place update of the installed app.
 - `Publish-GitHubRelease.ps1` - builds, publishes a ClickOnce payload, bundles it into a single `lifeviz_installer.exe` (self-extracting + auto-install), and creates a GitHub release that uploads that one exe (requires `gh` CLI authenticated to your repo).
-It asks a quick vibe check (tiny tweak / glow-up / new era) and auto-bumps the version/tag for you—no need to invent numbers.
+It asks a quick vibe check (tiny tweak / glow-up / new era) and auto-bumps the version/tag for you-no need to invent numbers.
-- `Install-ClickOnce.ps1` - bundled alongside published payloads; stages the ClickOnce files to `%LOCALAPPDATA%\lifeviz-clickonce`, clears the old ClickOnce cache, and launches the manifest from that stable path so future installs/updates don’t break when the zip is extracted to a new folder.
+- `Install-ClickOnce.ps1` - bundled alongside published payloads; stages the ClickOnce files to `%LOCALAPPDATA%\lifeviz-clickonce`, clears the old ClickOnce cache, and launches the manifest from that stable path so future installs/updates don't break when the zip is extracted to a new folder.
+- Rider users: run the **lifeviz: Publish Installer (MSBuild.exe)** configuration (stored in `.run/`), which shells out to `Publish-Installer.ps1` so full MSBuild is used.
+The auto-generated Rider publish config uses `dotnet msbuild` and will fail with `MSB4803`.
+- If you do publish via `dotnet msbuild` (e.g., Rider's generated publish config), the project automatically disables the ClickOnce bootstrapper so the build succeeds; use the MSBuild.exe-backed scripts to produce the optional `setup.exe` bootstrapper.

 Artifacts: